mod-audio/mod-desktop/README.md

 Current known issues:

-- MIDI support is incomplete, likely to not work yet
+- MIDI support is incomplete (crashes on Windows, "Separate" MIDI mode not implemented yet)
 - Pedalboard save fails to create screenshot/thumbnail
 - Handling of Windows filepaths is not always correct (differences between POSIX vs Windows path separators)
 - jackd.exe (through mod-host) asks for public network permissions which are not needed